DaKnig/dcc/README.md

-#BASICally C compiler
+# Da C Compiler
-This is supposed to be a C compiler... but not a very standard one.
+This is supposed to be a C compiler... but not a very standard/good one.

 Still in development.